top of page

 Anxiety is an emotion that all of us will experience at some point in our lives.
 The American Psychological Association (APA) defines anxiety as “an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.”

 Anxiety and stress can actually be beneficial emotions as our bodies are designed to respond to stress and anxiety in order to protect us from real and perceived threats in our environment.
+But sometimes they can lead to serious health issues - like low back pain.

 Chronic stress and anxiety can lead to negative effects on your body, including exacerbating issues like low back pain.